railslove/smurfville/README.md

 ----

-There is also a 3rd goal about [in-browser module development](https://github.com/railslove/smurfville/wiki/Goal-3:-in-browser-module-development), but that is still some way ahaed in the future.
+There is also a 3rd goal about [in-browser module development](https://github.com/railslove/smurfville/wiki/Goal-3:-in-browser-module-development), but that is still some way ahead in the future.

 # Smurfville Gem